South West Coast Path : Weymouth to Lulworth Cove walk

 - From the station, turn left for the sea, and left again (north) along the seafront.
 The are shops, cafes and amusements at first.
 (1 km)

 - Next is a long sea wall - inland from here is the Lodmoor RSPB Nature Reserve.
-(1.5km)
+Carry on until the hill at the end of the sea wall (1.5km)

 - Upwey Station Start

-- Follow the route shown on the OS map page to, then through, the Lodmoor Nature Reserve (not walk checked, use an OS map)
+- Follow the route shown on the OS map page to, then through, the Lodmoor Nature Reserve (not walk checked, use an OS map).
+This route is a little longer, but avoids 2km of the long sea wall walk at the start

 - Both routes continue